yhc-key/react_udemy/README.md

 ### section 18
 leran about how to make form validation learn about how to make input form using useState or customHooks

+### section 18 2
+By updating of lecture, section number is changed.
+So this is second section 18.
+Learn how to make project by a to z to try to make app
+Learn how to use useEffect cleanup function.
+Clean up works before updating or Unmounting.
+It doesn't work at first time rendering.

+### section 19
+Learn about Redux
+redux : state management system for cross-component or app-wide state